 It is well established that environmental, social and governance (ESG) initiatives can mutually benefit an organization's performance while also bettering society.
 However, the impact of ESG efforts on other important organizational goals, such as recruitment and retention, is not well known—until now.

-According to a new study by the SHRM Research Institute, one in three U.S. workers say their organization's ESG strategy was a factor in their decision to apply to the organization.
+According to a new study by SHRM Research, one in three U.S. workers say their organization's ESG strategy was a factor in their decision to apply to the organization.
 Given the rising importance of ESG initiatives, it would be wise for leaders to consider how they may adopt or optimize their ESG initiatives to boost their employer brand and stand out in a tight labor market.

 Based on SHRM's new research, here are three insights for organizations to consider when leveraging ESG initiatives to attract candidates: